Den999/GameStateMachine/README.md

 # GameStateMachine
-Flexible and configurable game state machine for unity (finite state machine).
+Flexible and configurable game state machine for Unity. (finite state machine).
-- Extendable (supports classes instead of enums)
+- Extendable. (supports classes instead of enums)
-- Useful (you needn`t to usubsrcibe, it will happen automatically)
+- Useful (you don`t need to usubsrcibe, it will be happen automatically)
-- You can set up next supported states for any specific state
+- Supports custom game states.
+You can create them!
-- No singletons and static classes!
+- No singletons and static classes.

 Use sample:
 ```csharp